MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/overview.md

 - An active global Azure subscription.

-- An Azure Active Directory (Azure AD) tenant.<!-- memdocs#1939 -->
+- A Microsoft Entra tenant.<!-- memdocs#1939 -->

   > [!NOTE]
-  > Most of the equivalent subscriptions for Configuration Manager also include Azure AD.
+  > Most of the equivalent subscriptions for Configuration Manager also include Microsoft Entra ID.
 For example, see [Microsoft 365 plans](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans) and [Enterprise Mobility + Security licensing](https://www.microsoft.com/licensing/product-licensing/enterprise-mobility-security).

 - At least one Intune license for you as the administrator to access the Microsoft Intune admin center.